braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > . . . . .
 > ````
 >
-> ①provides a list of evanescent handles to toolbar pushbuttons.
+> ① provides a list of evanescent handles to toolbar pushbuttons.
 >
-> ②retrieves the toolbar and ③ checks that it is actually drawn.
+> ② retrieves the toolbar and ③ checks that it is actually drawn.
 >
-> ④reorders the pushbuttons.
+> ④ reorders the pushbuttons.
 >
-> ⑤provides the callback functions for the pushbuttons.
+> ⑤ provides the callback functions for the pushbuttons.
 >
-> ①ensures that the `postset` code is executed by resetting `VIEW` to its current value.
+> ① ensures that the `postset` code is executed by resetting `VIEW` to its current value.
 This is needed to update the toolbar pushbuttons when the figure panel is first drawn.
 >
-> ②memorizes also the listener to the changes in `ST_AXIS`.
+> ② memorizes also the listener to the changes in `ST_AXIS`.
 This is neede to ensure that the toolbar pushbuttons are synchronized with the content of `ST_AXIS`.
 >
-> ③ensures that the `postset` code is executed by resetting `BRAIN` to its current value.
+> ③ ensures that the `postset` code is executed by resetting `BRAIN` to its current value.
 This is needed to update the toolbar pushbuttons when the figure panel is first drawn.
 >
-> ④deletes also the evanescent handle for the `LISTENER_ST_AXIS`.
+> ④ deletes also the evanescent handle for the `LISTENER_ST_AXIS`.
 >